litmuschaos/v1-litmus-docs/docs/pod-io-stress.md

 ## Integrations

-- Pod IO Stress can be effected using the chaos library: `pumba`
+- Pod IO Stress can be effected using the chaos library: `litmus` and  `pumba`

 ## Steps to Execute the Chaos Experiment